Chain synchronization

 Last Alonzo block172497 3542390f93e682d5b91a94d8660e748aef229c19cb285bfb9830db48941d6a78183d81f

-Last Babbage blockN/AN/AN/A
+Last Conway blockN/AN/AN/A

 Remember also that "origin" is a special point whichs refers to the beginning of the blockchain; An intersection with "origin" will always be found.